War against the Islamic State: Aerial surveillance

 On 26 August 2014, the U.S. began sending surveillance flights, including drones, into Syria to gather intelligence.
 The Syrian Arab Republic was not asked for permission.

 On 28 August, speaking about combating ISIL in Syria, President Obama said "we don't have a strategy yet."

 The British Royal Air Force has been operating over Syria in a surveillance role since 21 October 2014, making the UK the first Western country other than the United States to operate in both Iraq and Syria simultaneously.

 Arming and training rebels

 At the direction of President Obama, the U.S. Central Intelligence Agency played an active role since the early stages of the Syrian Civil War.
-The U.S. originally supplied the moderate rebels of the Free Syrian Army with non-lethal aid but soon escalated to providing training, money, and intelligence to selected rebel commanders.
-On 17 September 2014, the House of Representatives voted to authorize spending to train and arm moderate Syrian rebels.
+The U.S. initially supplied the vetted militias of the Free Syrian Army with non-lethal aid but soon escalated to providing training, money, and intelligence to the rebel commanders.
+In June 2014, Obama requested Congressional authorization of $0.5 billion to train, arm and support vetted Free Syrian militias as a counter-force against both Assad regime and IS.